Heriot-Watt University (UK)

 Overall, we conclude that reactive behaviour is simultaneously influenced by pore space heterogeneity, multispecies reactive transport, and reaction reversibility.
 This means that for complex reversible reactions in heterogeneous porous media, species-specific behaviour needs to be examined for an accurate determination of reaction rates.

-Dr. Branko Bijeljic is a Senior Research Fellow at the Department of Earth Science and Engineering, Imperial College London.
+Dr. Branko Bijeljic is a Principal Research Fellow at the Department of Earth Science and Engineering, Imperial College London.
 His principal interest is in flow in porous media where his research focuses on multi-scale imaging and modeling of flow, transport and reaction in porous media, with application to geological carbon storage, contaminant transport and enhanced oil recovery.
 He has over 140 theoretical and experimental publications on various aspects of transport phenomena in porous media and porous rock.
 Branko is the recipient of the Procter & Gamble Award by the InterPore Society in 2016.
 He is a member of InterPore, AGU, SPE and EAGE.
 He is currently Associate Editor of Water Resources Research journal.
 Branko teaches Sustainable Energy Futures course at Imperial College.